0zc4r1n-actions/docker-build-and-push/README.md

-# docker-build-and-push
+# Docker build and push github action

-Docker Build and Push GitHub Action
+This is a GitHub Action to Build and Push Docker Image